wkaisertexas/four_horsemen/README.md

     - Parts overlapp by an average of 5 seconds
 - The original clip is edited from it's 16:9 resolution to 4:3 to make it take up more space on the screen

+> This is broken as PyTube is no longer maintained.

 ## The MultiMeme

 The MultiMeme is another staple of the Tik Tok community.
 Because one could never know which meme someone would actually like to watch.
 The multi-meme gets around this by displaying more than one meme at once in an attempt to hack the watch time algorithm.
 All in all, a dirty but effective trick.